gg0h/gg0h.github.io/_posts/2024-12-18-Intigriti-1224-Challenge.md

 ```

 The cache file consists of PHP serialized cache metadata, a constant "ENDCI--->" and the output (the HTML getting cached).
+The result is written to a file on the disk.

 later in `_display_cache` I see this "ENDCI--->" constant is used to split the serialized cache information from the cache entry when the file is being parsed from disk.